surryaansh/automation-two-way-sync-suryansh-singh/README.md

 Moved card 'Test_Name' to list 'Qualified'
 Sync done.

-You can test by:
+### You can test by:
 - Creating a lead in Notion -> Trello card appears
 - Changing status in Notion -> Trello card moves
 - Dragging card in Trello -> Notion status updates

-Idempotent: running sync repeatedly does not duplicate cards.
+### Idempotent: running sync repeatedly does not duplicate cards.

-⚙️ Error Handling & Idempotency
+# ⚙️ Error Handling & Idempotency

 - safe_request() retry wrapper prevents crashes
 - Duplicate prevention using TrelloCardID stored in Notion
 - Grace window avoids false conflicts
 - Timestamp comparison decides which system is newer

-🧪 Assumptions & Limitations
+# 🧪 Assumptions & Limitations

 - Polling-based (no webhooks)
 - Limited to main statuses
 - Small timestamp differences possible between tools

-🤖 AI Usage Notes
+# 🤖 AI Usage Notes
 Used ChatGPT for:

+- Mostly used for understanding how and where to find API+secret+token keys for Trello (I'm new to Trello)
+- To find List IDs by adding .json at the URL end
 - Creating API Error Handling wrapper for notion and trello client
-- Understanding timestamp loopholes
+- Understanding timestamp loopholes and fixing errors
 - Drafting README structure

 One suggestion I rejected: AI proposed using a webhook architecture; I simplified to polling to keep the implementation clear and aligned with assignment scope.